ndoll1998/AppliedTransformers/tasks/RelationExtraction/README.md

 ## Datasets

-Datasets for this task must inherit the `RelationExtractionDataset` which specifies `input-ids`, `relation-target-A-token-spans`, `relation-target-B-spans` and `relation-labels` in that order.
+Datasets for this task must inherit the `RelationExtractionDataset` which specifies `input-ids`, `relation-target-A-spans`, `relation-target-B-spans` and `relation-labels` in that order.

 A custom dataset must have the following form.
 ```python